fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRMSqlDeletedDatabaseBackup.md

 ```

 ## DESCRIPTION
-The **Get-AzureRMSqlDeletedDatabaseBackup** cmdlet gets a specified deleted SQL database backup that you can restore, or all deleted backups that you can restore.
+The **Get-AzureRmSqlDeletedDatabaseBackup** cmdlet gets a specified deleted SQL database backup that you can restore, or all deleted backups that you can restore.

 This cmdlet is also supported by the SQL Server Stretch Database service on Azure.